German Language Camps Rella´s Spielhaus

 Rella´s Spielhaus is back this summer with 8 weeks of fun and educational summer camps in the UWS for 2,5-9 year olds.

 In addition to fun packed weeks with lots of crafts, movement games, story time and more the kids will enjoy outdoor time in Central Park each day.
 Weather permitting we’ll have lunch in the park and after that kids can rest on a blanket or run around and play with our outdoor coach.

-- 12- 2:15pm: Central Park, Riverside Park or playground, where we have lunch, free play and outdoor activities.
+12:00–2:15pm: Central Park, Riverside Park or playground, where we have lunch, free play and outdoor activities

-- 2:40pm: Arrival at Studio.
-Clean up, recount the adventures of the day, good by song
+2:40pm: Arrival at Studio back from outside, Clean up, recount the adventures of the day, good-bye song

 ADDED VALUE: For an additional $100, we will conduct a 30-minute reading analysis with your child during camp hours.
 You will receive a 2-page report and we will discuss what we have learned about the child’s understanding of the German Language with a parent.